Watch Lizzo Try to Remove Her Days Old Nipple Pastie in Painful Video - E! Online

 "I think I'm taking off the skin," Lizzo says as she struggles to remove it.
 "It hurts!"

 Eventually, Lizzo mercifully gives up and the nipple pastie lives to see another day.
 Fortunately for the artist, her fans shared plenty of pro tips in the comments, such as soaking off the pastie in the shower or lathering it up with Vaseline before the next attempt.
+Others recommended soap and a hot water compress.

+Lizzo found some comedy in the whole ordeal, writing in the caption of the post, "Sneak peek of my exclusive onlyfans content."

 Hopefully, Lizzo figures out the best strategy for removal, because nipple pasties are apparently a staple in her wardrobe.